Agent Discovery & Design

 It works until it doesn't.
 An agent that performs well today may degrade quietly over three months.
 The organisation changes, the data shifts, the context moves.
 Nothing visibly breaks.

 Scale amplifies the gaps you already have.
 A person makes a bad call, it affects one case.
 An agent with the same gap repeats it across every case it handles, and there's no natural circuit breaker the way there is with a human team.
+And errors compound: an agent that's 95% accurate at each step is only 77% accurate across a five-step chain.

 19%